Algebraic bounds for heterogeneous site percolation on directed and undirected graphs: Finite graph bounds

 \subsection{Approach}

 The derivation of Eq.~(\ref{eq:threshold-H}) in Ref.\ \cite{Hamilton-Pryadko-PRL-2014} relied on the mapping of the percolation thresholds between the original graph $\mathcal{G}$ and its universal cover, a tree $\mathcal{T}$ locally equivalent to $\mathcal{G}$, $p_c(\mathcal{G})\ge p_c(\mathcal{T})$.
-Our approach in this work is algebraic.
+Our approach in this work is mostly algebraic.
 We consider the bound (\ref{eq:threshold-H}) as the convergence radius for the infinite power series\cite{ Karrer-Newman-Zdeborova-arXiv-2014},

-where a matrix element of $H^s$, $[H^s]_{uv}$, gives the number of non-backtracking walks starting at site $i$ along the arc $u\equiv i\to j$, ending at the arc $v$, and visiting $s$ intermediate sites.
-Thus, the sum $\sum_{v}M_{uv}$ is an upper bound on the average number of sites which can be reached starting along the arc $u$.
+where a matrix element of $H^s$, $[H^s]_{uv}$, gives the number of non-backtracking paths starting at site $i$ along the arc $a\equiv i\to j$, ending at the arc $b$, and visiting $s-1$ intermediate sites.
+Thus, the sum $\sum_{b}M_{ab}$ is an upper bound on the average number of sites which can be reached starting along the arc $a$.
 Respectively, in an infinite graph, the convergence of the series (\ref{eq:series-H}) implies: with probability one any given point belongs to a finite cluster.
-Unfortunately, this argument does not limit huge clusters on a finite graph.
+Unfortunately, this argument does not limit giant components on a finite graph.
 Indeed, matrix $H$ is non-symmetric, and convergence of the series can be highly non-uniform in $s$ (see, e.g., Ref.~\cite{Bandtlow-2004}), with the norm of each term exponentially increasing as $p^s\| H^s\| \sim p^s\|H\|^s$ for $s<s_0=\mathcal{O}(m)$, and only starting to decrease for $p<1/\rho(H)$ at $s\ge s_0$.
-Thus, formal convergence does not guarantee the low probability of finding a huge cluster in a large but finite graph.
+Thus, formal convergence does not guarantee the low probability of finding a giant component in a large but finite graph.